-Finnair continued to implement and develop the revised mission, vision, strategy and operating model of its Internal Audit during 2013.
-Main focus areas of Internal Audit for the year 2013 were based on and aligned with corporate strategy, results of risk analysis and changes in internal processes.
-As part of the Audit Plan, special attention was given to IT environment, strategic partnerships and China sales units.
+Main focus areas of Internal Audit for the year 2014 were based on and aligned with corporate strategy, results of risk analysis and changes in internal processes.
+As part of the Audit Plan, special attention was given to sales strategy implementation and business resilience.
+Finnair Internal Audit participated in the planning of a project aiming to enhance Governance, Risk and Compliance management system and related IT platform.
+It also provided facilitative support for setting and documentation of the group's risk appetite.